Chapter III General Administration

 The College prohibits speech that advocates or reasonably appears to advocate (1) the violent overthrow of the government of the United States, the State, or any political subdivision thereof; (2) the willful destruction or seizure of the institution's buildings or other property; (3) the disruption or impairment by force of the institution's regularly scheduled classes or other educational functions; (4) the physical harm, coercion, intimidation, or other invasion of lawful rights of the administrative officials, faculty members, or students; and/or (5) other campus disorder of a violent nature.

-A3.11.5 Sanctions and Enforcement: The Chief Executive Officer (CEO) of the College or designee may enforce sanctions on speakers who fail to comply with this procedure or Board policy B3.11.
+A3.11.5 Sanctions and Enforcement: The Chief Executive Officer (CEO) of the College or designee may enforce sanctions (or appropriate disciplinary action under College policy) on speakers or anyone else who fails to comply with this procedure or these Board policies.
 Violators will be subject to the following sanctions: (1) an order to leave the premises of the meeting or event; (2) an order to leave all property owned or controlled by the institution on a temporary or permanent basis; and/or (3) arrest for criminal trespass or other legal action.
-The Chief Student Affairs Officer (CSAO), the Chief of Security, and the Chief Academic Officer (CAO) are designated as authorized representatives of the CEO for the purposes of enforcing the provisions of this policy.
+The Chief Student Affairs Officer (CSAO), the Chief of Police, and the Chief Academic Officer (CAO) are designated as authorized representatives of the CEO for the purposes of enforcing the provisions of this policy.

 B3.12 Disruptive Physical Activities: The Board of Regents authorizes the appropriate administrators to initiate measures to prohibit any person or persons from using or threatening to use physical force, or inflict physical harm which might tend to disrupt the operations of the College.